nicklockwood/ShapeScript/docs/src/commands.md

 ## Debugging

-The `debug`, `print` and `assert` commands can be used to understand what's happening in your script and help diagnose problems.
+The `debug`, `focus`, `print` and `assert` commands can be used to understand what's happening in your script and help diagnose problems.
 These are documented in the [debugging](debugging.md) section.

 ## Import